Surnet/swagger-jsdoc/docs/GETTING-STARTED.md

 - `options.definition` could be also `options.swaggerDefinition`
 - paths given in `options.apis` are resolved with [node-glob](https://github.com/isaacs/node-glob) in the background.
 Try to limit your patterns smartly to speed up discovery of files.
+- relative paths in `apis` are relative to the current directory from which the Node.js program is ran, not the application serving the APIs.

 At this time you can do with the `swaggerSpec` whatever you want.
 The simplest way would be serving it straight to the outside world: